Preston-Landers/Prompt-Like-A-Pro/README.md

   of tokens per second (TPS) is a common measure of model efficiency.
 One token very roughly corresponds to about 0.75 words in English.

+- **Prompt**: The input text given to an LLM to generate a response.
+It can be a question, instruction, or any text that guides the model's output.
+Each prompt is a separate inference run for the model.
+The thread of accumulated history of prompt and output is the [chat] history.

+- **Large Language Model (LLM)**: sophisticated token prediction machine learning (ML) systems which encode patterns of not just language, but of reasoning, knowledge, and even personality.

 - <a id="transformer"></a>**Transformer Architecture**: The core neural network architecture behind most modern LLMs, introduced in 2017's ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762) paper.
 The key